Negotiation (CPE Course)

 Price (with PDF Textbook): $45

-This course provides an overview of the negotiation process.
-It introduces the basic negotiation concepts, including the best alternative to a negotiated agreement, the reservation price, and the zone of possible agreement.
+This course discusses how to be a more effective negotiator.
+It does so by introducing the basic negotiation concepts, including the best alternative to a negotiated agreement, the reservation price, and the zone of possible agreement.
 The course also notes the differences between distributive and integrative negotiations.
 It addresses the characteristics of a negotiator, how to prepare for a negotiation, and the types of tactics that can be used in a negotiation.
 Attention is also paid to dealing with failing negotiations, negotiations with employees and suppliers, and how to measure the effectiveness of negotiations.

 Author: Steven Bragg